Delnegend/food-ordering-app/README.md

 ## Development requirements

-Install `pnpm`.
-This repository mainly uses `pnpm` (as shown by the pnpm-lock.yaml file) but you can use anything. `pnpm` simply gives the sanest defaults and the best performance.
-If you use anything else (`npm` or `yarn`), please add their respective lockfiles - package-lock.json and yarn.lock into the .gitignore file.
+This repository uses `pnpm` (as shown by the pnpm-lock.yaml file). `pnpm` simply gives the sanest defaults and the best performance.

+Some scripts depend on `pnpm` and will not work with `npm` or `yarn` so you must use `pnpm` for this repository.

 -   Installing `pnpm` if you haven't already: